ananth1996/improed-fmmds/README.md

 For the full census dataset. `k` is the number of samples and `C` is the number of groups.

+Experiments on an Apple MacBook Pro with a M2 Pro chip (12 cores)

 | k| C | Original (in seconds) | New (in seconds) | Relative Speedup |
 |:---|---:|---:|---:|---:|
 10 | 2 | 112.67 | 10.49 |  10.73x |